 Phil returned to Mike and Tony in 1991 to release We Can’t Dance, Genesis’ long-awaited follow-up to Invisible Touch.
 Predictably it was a huge hit.
 “No Son of Mine” was the first single, and I appreciated its use of a repeated groan which contributed to the song’s moodiness.
 It turns out that it’s from a recording of Mike playing the guitar, but Tony sampled it, slowed it down and manipulated it to make that groan.
 Unconventional techniques like that will always win my respect.
 Further singles like “I Can’t Dance” and “Jesus He Knows Me” are fun, but the album is just too long and bloated.
 Running an hour and 11 minutes, the only Genesis album that’s longer is 1974’s double disc offering The Lamb Lies Down on Broadway.
 It doesn’t take too much deliberating to figure out which songs could have been trimmed.
 Still, a deeper dive reveals some more gems.
 “Dreaming While You Sleep” has a menacing groove, while “Driving the Last Spike” and “Living Forever” carry on the band’s tradition of “journey songs” which guide the listener through different landscapes and themes.
 We Can’t Dance still stands as the last album Tony and Mike made with Phil.

 In 1992 Peter finally released what was hailed as his true follow-up to So – Us.
 I immediately adored this album.
 I honestly believe “Come Talk to Me” is one of the greatest album openers ever.
 Songs like “Digging in the Dirt,” “Blood of Eden” (a duet with Sinead O’Connor) “Love To Be Loved” and “Secret World” reveal that Peter was writing about an unravelling relationship.
 These are achingly personal songs, laying his soul bare.
 Us became one of the defining albums from my time in university, and I made sure to grab tickets when Peter announced a tour.
 Before his Toronto date, he stopped by Saturday Night Live to perform “Steam” and “In Your Eyes,” ratcheting up my excitement for the concert even more.
 The June 24, 1993 show at the Dome is still among the top three shows I’ve ever experienced.
-He rose out of the ground in a telephone booth singing “Come Talk to Me,” pulling the phone receiver further and further out of the both as the song progressed.
+He rose out of the ground in a telephone booth singing “Come Talk to Me,” pulling the phone receiver further and further out of the booth as the song progressed.
 For “Digging in the Dirt” he wore a helmet with a surgical camera mounted to it, projecting an odd close-up of his face as he prowled the two stages joined by thin catwalk.
 The second encore was his anti-apartheid classic “Biko,” the foundation of which is a propulsive drum beat, and by the end Peter had the entire audience raising a fist in the air and singing along to its primal wordless refrain.
 Then, one by one, the performers would leave the stage, their fists still raised.
 Finally, Peter left, leaving only drummer Manu Katché pounding away, until the lights finally dropped.
 The Toronto audience cheered so loud and so long, Peter came back on stage all by himself to do a third encore at the keyboard.
 It was “Here Comes the Flood” from his first solo album in 1977.
 I don’t think many other cities were treated to a third encore.

 By this point, I had become so fascinated with Peter’s career that I picked up his third and fourth solo albums.
 Phil played drums on the third, which came out in 1980, and the song “Intruder” is seen as the moment when Peter, Phil, producer Steve Lillywhite and engineer Hugh Padgham created the “gated reverb” drum sound, one of the defining sounds from 1980s rock and pop.
 When Phil released his first solo album, Face Value, the following year, it was with Padgham in a producing role, and the song “In the Air Tonight” launched the gated reverb drum sound to global prominence.